Kasp42/Steam-Fast-Farm-Card/README.md

 2. After Greasemonkey/Tampermonkey are installed, visit https://raw.githubusercontent.com/Kasp42/SteamSummer2016/master/fast-farm-card.js and it will prompt you to install the script.

 ## Usage
-1. Once Steam Auto Queue is installed, visit http://store.steampowered.com/explore/ and click "Get Cards"
+1. Once Steam Fast Farm Card is installed, visit http://store.steampowered.com/explore/ and click "Get Cards"
 2. Wait
 3. PROFIT!